daisiran/Final_Project/README.md

 Probability distribution of delivery lead time

 ## Hypothesis or hypotheses before running the simulation:
-Hypothesis 1: , the manager believe there is no that will less than ******.
+Hypothesis 1: If there is only one type of bicycle, the manager believe that there is no inventory strategy that will yield the cost less than ******.

-Hypothesis 2: If there are 5 types of bicycles, the manager believe there is no that will less than 500000.
+Hypothesis 2: If there are 5 types of bicycles, the manager believe that there is no inventory strategy that will yield the cost less than ******.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
-Based on our simulation, we found that
+Based on our simulation, we found out that

 ## Instructions on how to use the program:
 Download and run the '1.0.py' file.